Year: 2nd Semester, 2017

 Lecture notes (ppt)

-- WTO and multilateralism
+WTO and multilateralism

-- Trend and causes of regionalism
+Trend and causes of regionalism

-- Regionalism: a stumbling block or
+Regionalism: a stumbling block or stepping stone?

 - East Asian economic integration: Current status and prospects